NucleoSoft/Hadron-Schematic-Assistant/README.md

 # hadron_schematic_assistant

-A project to extend to the Hadron prooject
+A project to extend to the Hadron project